 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

-In addition to being a great nursing home overall, it also earned A+ inspections in recent years.
-Its inspections were nearly perfect.
-Arguably the most critical factor we consider in determining our inspection scores is deficiencies.
-Deficiencies can be found on a nursing home's inspection reports.
-Places with higher grades in this area typically avoided the more severe deficiencies involving patient abuse or death.
-This nursing home was hit with 3 deficiencies on its inspection report, but none were considered to be severe deficiencies.
-This indicates that CMS did not consider any of these deficiencies to cause an imminent risk to patient safety or health.
+In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
+Its inspections were virtually flawless.
+Arguably the most critical factor we look at in determining our inspection scores is deficiencies.
+Deficiencies can be found on a nursing home's recent inspection reports.
+Facilities with higher scores in this area most likely dodged the more severe deficiencies involving health risks or even death.
+Fortunately, although this facility had a few minor dings on its inspection report, it had no severe deficiencies.
+Severe deficiencies are found in categories G through L. This tells you the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.